stoplightio/spectral/docs/guides/5-custom-functions.md

 # Custom Functions

-If the core functions are not enough for your [custom ruleset](../getting-started/3-rulesets.md), Spectral allows you to write and use custom functions.
+If the core functions aren't enough for your [custom ruleset](../getting-started/3-rulesets.md), Spectral allows you to write and use custom functions.

 Start by creating a directory to contain your new functions.
 By default, Spectral looks for the `functions/` folder.